Todd Wiltshire: Australia

-Wiltshire finished a surprise 3rd at the 1990 World Final in Bradford, winning 3 of his 5 rides and finishing only one point behind winner Per Jonsson and Shawn Moran (Moran was later stripped of his 2nd place after it was revealed he had failed a drug test at the Overseas Final.
+Wiltshire finished a surprise third at the 1990 World Final in Bradford, winning three of his five rides and finishing only one point behind winner Per Jonsson and Shawn Moran (Moran was later stripped of his second place after it was revealed he had failed a drug test at the Overseas Final.
 The FIM did not upgrade the standings and the official records show no second place rider).
 Big things were expected of him during the 1990/91 Australian season but he suffered something of a form slump.
-After losing his NSW crown to Craig Boyce he would only manage 5th in the Australian Championship at the 402 m Arunga Park Speedway in Alice Springs, though he paired with Boyce (who won the individual title) to win the Australian Pairs Championship a night earlier.
+After losing his NSW crown to Craig Boyce, he would only manage 5th in the Australian Championship at the 402 m Arunga Park Speedway in Alice Springs, though he paired with Boyce (who won the individual title) to win the Australian Pairs Championship a night earlier.

-His 1990/91 Australian season did include success in some of the bigger meetings.
-On 8 December he captained NSW to a win over the touring Russian team at the Motordrome, being unbeaten in his 5 rides.
+Wiltshire's 1990/91 Australian season did include success in some of the bigger meetings.
+On 8 December, he captained NSW to a win over the touring Russian team at the Motordrome, being unbeaten in his five rides.
 It was the Russians first loss on their Australian tour.
 He then won the Billy Sanders Australian Open on 28 December, defeating Leigh Adams, Sam Ermolenko and Troy Butler in the final.
-On 23 February he became the first Australian rider to win the now defunct "Mr. Melbourne" title at the Royal Melbourne Showgrounds.
-A week earlier he had finished second to Australian teammate and local rider Shane Bowes in the "West End Speedway International" at the Wayville Showgrounds.
+On 23 February, he became the first Australian rider to win the now defunct "Mr. Melbourne" title at the Royal Melbourne Showgrounds.
+A week earlier, he had finished second to Australian teammate and local rider Shane Bowes in the "West End Speedway International" at the Wayville Showgrounds.